 Q: Graduating senior from a small liberal arts school in Orange County and only graduate applying to medical school from the university with no premed advisor.
 Received secondaries from almost every school applied to but has been receiving rejections before even being interviewed.
 Why didn’t he get an interview?

 A: Most schools send a secondary as a big money-making scheme for the schools.
 Students fill out secondary applications and pay the money.
 So just because you get secondaries doesn’t mean that you have a chance at that school.
 Ryan recommends asking the schools that didn’t give you an interview and ask them for an application review and what it was in your application that they didn’t like.
 Don’t reapply immediately.
 Figure out why you didn’t get in this time and take time to fix it for next time.

-Q: Signed up for MCAT in June and hasn’t started yet (mid April); retaking the test; should the test be pushed to a later date in June or July and apply this cycle or next cycle?
+Q: Signed up for MCAT in June and hasn’t started yet (mid-April); retaking the test.
+Should I push back my MCAT to a later date in June or July and apply this cycle or next cycle?

 A: If you’re retaking the test, you’re not going to get it back until the beginning of July which means that the medical schools aren’t going to review your application until the beginning of July.
 That’s not bad.
 Only take the test when you’re prepared.
-Don’t push the test back later either.
-If you need to reschedule the test to a later date, apply the next year.
+Don’t push back your MCAT later, either.
+If you need to push back your MCAT test date to an even later date, apply next year.